-Dress uniform: Uniform bottoms; pants or jumpers (1st - 4th); or, pants or skirts (5th - 8th), uniform tops; white button down dress shirt, belt, socks, shoes (see descriptions below).
+Dress uniform: Uniform bottoms; pants or jumpers (1st - 4th); or, pants or skirts (5th - 8th), uniform tops; white button-down dress shirt, belt, socks, shoes (see descriptions below).
+All boys may wear uniform shorts along with the uniform dress shirt on Mass days.
+This change will only be in effect for the months of August, September, and May.
+In all other months, the boys must wear their uniform pants for all Mass days.

-Shoes: Casual uniform days, wear low top white or black sneakers, (no canvas) with good tread, and white or black laces.
-Shoes that light up, flash, or change to skate shoes are not permitted.
-On dress uniform days, students may (but are not required)
+Shoes: Wear low top white or black sneakers with good tread, and white or black laces.
+High-tops are not permitted.
+Shoes that light up, flash, or change to skate shoes, are not permitted.